Chainsaw93/laravel12-apps/readme.md

 # Laravel Inventory Example

 This repository contains a minimal Laravel 12 application demonstrating an inventory system with hierarchical categories, warehouse management and sales tracking.
+The application now uses Jetstream's Livewire stack for authentication.

 ## Usage